acorn-io/docs/docs/20-hands-on-with-acorn.md

 acorn volumes rm school.db.db-data
 ```

-We walked through this process manually, but it is possible to delete everything with a single command:
+We walked through this process manually, but it is possible to delete everything except volumes with a single command:

 ```shell
 acorn rm -af school